ilhamhuda/RNTechnicalTest/README.md

 App navigated to Detail Page when transaction row on Transaction List Page is pressed.

 - it has all informations about the selected transaction
-- it has a back button
+- it has a back button - click Tutup

 ### - Project Structure

   ```
 RNTechnicalTest
 ├── __tests__
 ├── android
 ├── ios
 ├── src
 │   ├── assets